 ggplot2 vs plotly: When to Use Each in R

-Choosing between ggplot2 and plotly is one of the most common decisions R users face when building data visualizations.
-Both are powerful, but they serve different purposes and excel in different scenarios.
-This guide helps you pick the right tool for your project.
+The ggplot2 vs plotly decision is one of the most common and consequential choices R users face when building data visualizations.
+Both packages are powerful, but they serve different purposes and excel in different scenarios.
+This ggplot2 vs plotly guide helps you pick the right tool for your project.

 Use ggplot2 for static publications.
 Use plotly for interactive web applications.